Yamoussoukro

 Yamoussoukro (/ˌjæmʊˈsuːkroʊ/; /fr/, locally /fr/) is the capital city of Ivory Coast and an autonomous district.
-As of the 2014 census, Yamoussoukro is the fifth most populous city in the Ivory Coast, with a population of 212,670.
+As of the 2014 census, Yamoussoukro is the third most populous city in the Ivory Coast, with a population of 361,893.
 Located 240 km north-west of Abidjan, the district of Yamoussoukro covers 2075 sqkm among rolling hills and plains.

 Yamoussoukro became the legal capital of Ivory Coast in 1983, although the former capital Abidjan retains several political functions.
 Prior to 2011, what is now the district of Yamoussoukro was part of Lacs Region.
 The district was created in 2011 and is split into the departments of Attiégouakro and Yamoussoukro.
 In total, the district contains 169 settlements.
 Yamoussoukro is a sub-prefecture in Yamoussoukro Department and is also a commune: since 2012, the city of Yamoussoukro has been the sole commune in the autonomous district of Yamoussoukro.

 History

 Prehistory

 Stone tools found in the country from hundreds of thousands of years ago show that the area around Yamoussoukro has been occupied since ancient times.
 Due to the desertification of the Sahara, many moved south to avoid the harsh conditions.